umyelab/LabGym/README.md

 ## Overview

-LabGym has a user interface and requires no coding knowledge to use.
+You can use LabGym via its user interface (no coding knowledge needed), or via command prompt.
+See [**Extended User Guide**](https://github.com/yujiahu415/LabGym/blob/master/LabGym_extended_user_guide.pdf) for details.

+<p>&nbsp;</p>

 ***Put your mouse cursor above each button in the user interface to see a detailed description for it***.

-<p>&nbsp;</p>

 ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/User_interface.jpg?raw=true)